learn-co-curriculum/reading-ios-nsarray/README.md

 These are just a few of the additional methods on `NSMutableArray`, but they're the ones you'll interact with the most.
 When you're ready, refer to the documentation about `NSArray` and `NSMutableArray` to learn more about what arrays can do.

-<a href='https://learn.co/lessons/reading-ios-nsarray' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/reading-ios-nsarray' title='NSArray & NSMutableArray'>NSArray & NSMutableArray</a> on Learn.co and start learning to code for free.</p>